harshinidinesh/global-gender-inequality-in-workforce-project/README.md

 # Gender Inequality in the Global Worforce
-A project that examines the extent of gender inequality in the workforce across countries around the world.

 Introduction & Purpose

 Gender inequality is a significant global issue affecting economic, political, and social systems.
 This project explores key factors contributing to these disparities, including workforce representation, economic participation, and family leave policies, using the gender_development_database to track trends and insights and inform the public.